bazaarvoice/bv-ios-sdk/apps/PhotoUploadExample/readme.md

-Bazaarvoice iOS SDK - Browse Products Example
+Bazaarvoice iOS SDK - Photo Review Upload Example
 =

 **Version: 1.0**

-This example app illustrates use of the Bazaarvoice iOS SDK to perform a photo upload and to rate an existing product.
+This example illustrates using the Bazaarvoice iOS SDK to submit a photo-review that include a user generated photo (camera/gallery), star rating and review text.
 Some highlights:

 - Use of the native image picker class and integration with the BV SDK